google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 adb shell pm grant com.graphicsfuzz.vkworker android.permission.READ_EXTERNAL_STORAGE
 adb shell pm grant com.graphicsfuzz.vkworker android.permission.WRITE_EXTERNAL_STORAGE

 # Execute the worker script.
-Pass the token (a name for your device) as an argument
+Pass the worker name as an argument
 # and the serial number of the Android device (found using `adb devices`).
 # Add `--help` to see options
 # Add `--server` to specify a server URL (default is http://localhost:8080)